Archiving Assistance

 Former Lady Cub Leaders

 Not to be outdone by the gents, we organised an afternoon tea for our current and former Lady Cub Leaders as we realised there had not been this type of event before.
-Apart from getting everyone together in a relaxed setting, we wanted to obtain as much as we could to help our Cubs (and Explorers) and prepare for our Cub and Explorer Centenary in December 2024.
+Apart from getting everyone together in a relaxed setting, we wanted to obtain as much information as possible.

 Who attended and what format did the event take?

 We were delighted that almost everyone we invited to the afternoon tea on Sunday, 6 March 2023 was able to come along, and particularly pleased to track down a former leader who was Assistant Cub Mistress from 1952 to 1959.
-The ages of those present ranged from mid-30s to over 90, but ages made no difference, as everyone chatted, drank tea, ate sandwiches and cake and continued to chat.
+The ages of those present ranged from mid-40s to over 90, but ages made no difference, as everyone chatted, drank tea, ate sandwiches and cake and continued to chat.
 What was especially pleasing was that when the afternoon started some former leaders didn’t know the others, but we can safely say that by the end of the afternoon everyone was well acquainted.
+(When you read this, you’ll realise that cake plays a very large part of archiving and reminiscing in 2nd Renfrew!).

 It was a great way to spend a Sunday afternoon, in good company, with everyone having Cubs in common.

 As mentioned before, the purpose of the afternoon was to allow everyone to get together in a relaxed setting and share stories for the archive.
 We certainly managed the relaxed setting, but such was the chatter and hilarity, we didn’t build up as much archive material as we were looking for.
-“Not a problem” said all the attendees “we’ll happily do this afternoon all over again, providing more for the archive”.
-Well ladies, you said it, so look out for the next afternoon tea invitation coming your way.
+“Not a problem” said all the attendees “we’ll happily do this afternoon all over again, providing more for the archive, and we hope there will be more cake!”.

 | |